ARK: Survival Evolved Tek Tier Update Delayed For Surprise Feature

 — Jat (@Jatheish) January 18, 2017

-[Featured image by Studio Wildcard]
+[Featured Image by Studio Wildcard]